Dundee fail in postponement request

 "With these players missing and our current injury situation, we took the decision to request a postponement of today's fixture against Aberdeen.
 The request has been rejected by the SPFL."

-Earlier this week, St Mirren's request to have their game's against Celtic and Rangers called off after a Covid outbreak was rejected.
+Earlier this week, St Mirren's request to have their games against Celtic on Wednesday and Rangers on Sunday called off after a Covid outbreak was rejected.

-The Buddies drew 0-0 with Celtic and visit Rangers at 15:00 on Sunday.
+The Paisley side drew 0-0 with Celtic and visit Rangers at 15:00 GMT.